nbondarczuk/debill/README.md

 ### Service

-It allows an Account holder to generate Usage to be chaerged by a Provider.
+It allows an Account holder to generate Usage to be charged by a Provider if subscribed.

+It is assigned as a Subscription with a Fee on a Product.

-A Service has a name, a Tax UUID, an Account UUID.
+A Service has a name, a Tax UUID, UoM (Unit of Measure).

+A service is available in an Offert.
+It is provided with a Price.
+A Fee is created when a Service is subscribed ie. when a Subscription is done.
+The Fee gets initailly a Price from a Offert but it can be modified.

 ### Usage

 It is an Event of a Usage of a Service by an Account.

+The Usage Records are stored in the Usage DB.
+They are DB representations of JSON structure which itself is a a internal record representation.

 A Usage references a Service by UUID.

+It has a context like time stamp, measure (in units of a Service), location, destination, account UUID.

+The Usage DB is partitioned by account UUID.

 ### Fee

 Is is a template for a Charge to be included in an Invoice produced in a Billing run.

+It defines a Price for a Product.
+It is copied from a Price of the Offfert.

-A Fee references a Service by UUID.
+A Fee references a Service, a Product, a Subscription by UUID.

+It has a periodicity and its type (one time, weekly, montly, etc.)

+### Product

+A Product is a Service for which a Subscription may be done.
+It is offered to an Account by a Provider.

+### Catalog

+It is a set of a Product in a Offert.

+### Offert

+An Offert contains Products with a default Price.

 ### Subscription

 It grants rights to an Account holder for usage of particular Service.

-A Subscription has a Fee template.
+A Subscription has a Fee.
 It is used to produce a Charge in a Billing run.

 It has a name.
 It references a Fee by UUID.

+It has a start data and end date.

+It has a status like: Created, Active, Suspended, Deactivated.

+### Subscription_History

+It stores the event timestamps for a Subscription state changes.

 ### Provider

 It produces a Charge for the holder of an Account for Usage of a Service

-It has a name, a address and a tax identification data.
+It has a name, an Address and a Tax identification data.

 ### Account

+An account has a Subscription for a Service for whcih a Fee can be assigned.

+It has a name, an Address UUID, etc.

+### Customer

-It is a representation of a physical holder of right to use a Service.
+It is a representation of a physical holder of an Account.

-It has a name, an address, etc.
+### Address

+An Address is a descriptor for a physical location of an Account.

 ### Billing